csound-flossmanual/csound-floss/book/12-c-lua-and-csound.md

 Setting the Lua Path
 --------------------

 Once the *luaCsnd6.so* is there, it needs to be added to the Lua Path.
-Either put the *luaCsnd* object in a directory where Lua is searching by default, oradd these lines to the configuration file of your shell:
+Either put the *luaCsnd* object in a directory where Lua is searching by default, or add these lines to the configuration file of your shell:

 Using Csound build directory: